Om-Alve/Wheres_My_Pic/README.md

 ## Usage

-1. Enter your search query in the text box (e.g., "a red flower").
+1. Enter your search query in the text box (e.g., "a meme about machine learning").
 2. The application will display the top results matching your query.
 3. You can click on the images to view them in more detail.